Cray-HPE/keycloak-installer/README.md

 *shasta.wlm* role to the token.
 The client and role is configured to support workload manager use of various system management APIs.

-A Client called `gatekeeper` is created in Keycloak.
-This client is used by the keycloak-gatekeeper ingress to facilitate authentication for web UIs, before forwarding traffic to the Istio ingress gateway, which uses OPA and enforces authorization.
-This client is configured to support specific services by requiring valid redirect URIs to be explicitly defined.
-Also, the keycloak-gatekeeper-client secret is created to enable keycloak-gatekeeper to connect to Keycloak.

 A Client called `shasta` is created in Keycloak.
 This client is public and is meant to be used when accessing the Cray services.
 This client has protocol mappers that make the uid and gid attributes for the user available to the